AarshBatra/biteSizedAQ/README.md

 ------------------------------------------------------------------------

+## Project 17: 🎉 biteSizedAQ x AirGradient Monitors Giveaway Results!

+- Read the full blog post here and read about the stories of all those who applied and also find about the winners of the give away: Link to Blog

 ## Project 16: 🎉 biteSizedAQ Turns One!
 Celebrating with AirGradient Monitors Giveaway + New Logo Reveal

 - Read the full blog post here and checkout biteSizedAQ’s new logo: